RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/01 Make a monster/For students/Monster-worksheet.md

-Level 4
+---

-#Design & animate your own monster
+title: Design & animate your own monster
+stylesheet: scratch
+level: 4
+language: en-GB
+...

 __Introduction:__
 In this project you will design and animate your very own monster!
 There are a few steps before your monster is finished though.
 You’ll need to plan what your monster looks like, how they move, where they live and if they make any sounds.